Drum Dampening: The Ultimate Guide

 Towels: Add-On Drum Dampening

 This is a long-used drum dampening trick in the studio, and it’s great for a quick, deep, muffled drum thud.
+It’s a quick and easy DIY homemade drum dampening solution.
 Putting a towel across your drumhead will give you a warmer and fatter tone, with no sustain or overtones… Towels are a very effective drum muffler, especially when spread across the entire drumhead.
 This is a more extreme dampening method, but can sound great in the right context.
 Ringo Starr often used this technique when recording drums with The Beatles.
 More recently, Kevin Parker used towels for drum dampening on Tame Impala‘s recordings.

 With this method, the thicker the towel, the more dampening you’ll get.
+Regardless of the towel’s thickness though, they will stop your drums ringing out.
 As well as draping a towel across the entire drumhead, you can tape it to part of the head to change the amount of drum dampening.
 If you experiment a little here, you’ll probably find a drum dampening sweet spot that can sound great when recorded.
-When playing live, keep in mind that towels can severely reduce your volume (this might be a positive or a negative, depending on your situation).
+When playing live, keep in mind that towels can severely reduce your volume (this might be a positive or a negative, depending on your situation)… If you need to make drums quieter on stage, towels can achieve this (try it with towels across part of the drumhead).
 This is usually more of a studio recording drum dampening trick, to get a warm fat thud.

 Your Wallet: Add-On Drum Dampening

-Throwing a wallet on a drumhead is another long-used drum dampening method, especially for dampening a snare drum.
+Throwing a wallet on a drumhead is another long-used DIY drum dampening method, especially for dampening a snare drum.
+This is also another trick to make your snare drum quieter on stage… You can reduce your drum volume a little.
 Wallets absorb some of the drumhead’s vibrations, and they add a good amount of weight to the head.
 The resulting sound is deeper in tone, with less ringing.
 The tighter sound is great for both live shows and the recording studio.
 If you need more dampening, simply fill your wallet up with more cash!
 If that last tip is not so easy, you can also open your wallet up so it covers more surface area.
-Just don’t leave it behind after the show…
+Just don’t leave it behind after the show…!
+A wallet is a quick and easy way to stop your drums ringing out.

 Big Fat Snare Drum: Add-On Drum Dampening

 The Big Fat Snare Drum takes drum o-rings to the next level.
 These are wide rings of plastic with a rubber edge, and they sit on top of your drumhead to dampen the sound.
 There are different versions of the Big Fat Snare Drum available, each of which provides different amounts of dampening (including some with tambourine jingles attached).
-All versions of the Big Fat Snare Drum will remove overtones and reduce the sustain quite a lot.
+All versions of the Big Fat Snare Drum will remove overtones and reduce the sustain, so they’re great if you want to stop drums ringing out.
 Your drum sound will be deeper and fatter, with a quick thud.
-These can be used on both snare drums and toms, and you can stack two on top of each other for a really extreme effect… Stacking them will dramatically reduce your volume, and give a quick snap to your snare drum sound (this can be really useful for lower volume shows).
+These can be used on both snare drums and toms, and you can stack two on top of each other for a really extreme effect… Stacking them will dramatically reduce your volume, and give a quick snap to your snare drum sound (this can be really useful for smaller shows if you need to reduce drum volume on stage).
 The Big Fat Snare Drum is great both live and in the recording studio for a big, fat, dampened drum sound.

 Upside-Down Drumhead: Add-On Drum Dampening

 If you’ve got an old spare drumhead lying around, turn it upside-down and lay it on top of your snare drum.
 This will give you an extremely dampened and deep thud, which might be perfect depending on the style and sound you’re going for.
 With an upside-down drumhead on a drum, the sustain and overtones will be nonexistent, and you’ll reduce the volume of the drum.
+You’ll completely stop your drums ringing out.
 This is another extreme drum dampening method, and it can sound great in the studio under the right circumstances.
+It’s also another great little trick for reducing drum volume on stage or when practicing.

 Snareweight: Add-On Drum Dampening